Top Questions You Should Be Asking When Buying a Diamond

 The Studio Collection Cushion Cut Diamond Double Halo Engagement Ring

 Ensuring diamond type and diamond quality are essential with an engagement ring investment.
 Ask your jeweler if your diamond comes with a grading report from an independent, accredited gemological laboratory.
-The independently generated report, often provided by GIA, ensures the diamond type, quality, value, and authenticity.
+The independently generated report, often provided by GIA, ensures the diamond type, quality, value, and authenticity, so you can trust you’re buying a diamond of quality.

 Do You Offer Custom Engagement Ring Options?